-Your child is a blank slate when it comes to learning English so try to fill the slate with quality material from the start!
+Your child is a blank slate when it comes to learning English, so try to fill the slate with quality material from the start!

-Who is "Teach Your Child English" for?
+About “Teach Your Child English”

-This resource is ideal for ages 4-12, though you may get started at 3 and spill over to 13 very easily.
-The difference is that with 3 year old children you will move through vocabulary and games much, much slower.
-And with older children you will whizz through games, and be able to teach spelling and writing.
+Teach Your Child English is for teachers and parents teaching English one-to-one or siblings.
+Levels: Beginners to lower intermediates.
+Ages 4-12, though you may get started at 3 and spill over to 13.
+The difference is that with 3 year old children you will move more slowly through vocabulary and games.
+While with older children you will whizz through games, and be able to teach spelling and writing.
 Feel free to practice on the free games first as a trial run.